EllieDunstone/spectra_reconstruction_analysis/README.md

 ## Acknowledgments

-Parts of this code are adapted from the original sigfit package written by Adrian Baez-Ortega and Kevin Gori <https://github.com/kgori/sigfit>.
+Parts of this code are adapted from or use functions from the original sigfit package written by Adrian Baez-Ortega and Kevin Gori <https://github.com/kgori/sigfit>.
 These scripts were written for the downstream analysis of data generated using this package.